Frequently asked questions

 Class 4 (D) (Poor) – high credit risk

-Class 5 (E) (Very poor) – credit risk too high
+Class 5 (E) (Very poor) – too high credit risk

 A risk level assigned is indicated in the project details and the project owner’s description.